THE SINGAPORE MANAGEMENT UNIVERSITY BUSINESS STUDENTS’ CLUB

 (g) Employ, control and dismiss external services and personnel for matters pertaining to the Society.

 (h) Use their discretion as a group to pass a resolution on any matters that affect the welfare of its members but are not provided for in this Constitution.

 Term of Office

-6. The Management Committee shall hold office from the official handover date until the official handover date of the next Committee in the following academic year.
-The official handover date shall be no later than the end Term 1 of the new academic year.
+6. The Management Committee shall hold office from the official handover date until the official handover date of the next Committee in the following calendar year.
+The official handover date shall be the first day of every calendar year.